 XAT stands for Xaviers' Aptitude Test.
 It is a national level entrance examination conducted by XLRI every year for selecting the most appropriate students for management education.
 Additionally, more than 100 other institutes for admission to their management programs use the XAT score.
 It is a paper-based test conducted on the first Sunday of the year, in which the program commences.
-XAT 2018 will be conducted on the first Sunday of the year in an online format.
+XAT 2020 will be conducted on the First week of January, 2020 in online format.

 XAT Preparation Strategy